MicrosoftDocs/visualstudio-docs/docs/python/defining-custom-python-project-commands.md

 ### Reload project to access custom commands

-When a project is open in Visual Studio, if you make changes to the corresponding project file in a text editor, you need to reload the project to apply the changes.
-In a similar manner, after you define custom Python commands in a Python project file (_.pyproj_), you need to reload the Python project for the commands to appear on the **Python** project menu.
+When a project is open in Visual Studio, if you make changes to the corresponding project file in an editor, you must reload the project to apply the changes.
+In a similar manner, after you define custom Python commands in a Python project file, you need to reload the Python project for the commands to appear on the **Python** project menu.
+When you modify custom commands defined in a targets file, you need to rebuild the full Visual Studio solution for any project that imports that targets file.

 A common approach is to make the changes to the Python project file directly in Visual Studio: